Mathematics

 Depending on your other A-Level choices, you will follow one of the following options: “Statistical Techniques” or “Graphical Methods”.

-Graphical Methods is very useful for the Sciences and Economics whereas Statistical Techniques would be best for the Social Sciences (both options are useful for Biology).
+Graphical Methods is very useful for the sciences and economics, whereas Statistical Techniques would be best for the social sciences (both options are useful for biology).

-Core Maths is a practical subject to support your further education and is taught in a very practical way.
+Core maths is a practical subject to support your further education and is taught in a very practical way.

-If a student does not achieve a level 7 in their Mathematics GCSE and wishes to choose a science, then they will be required to study Core Maths.
+If a student does not achieve a level 7 in their mathematics GCSE and wishes to choose a science, then they will be required to study core maths.

 Additional Information